Updated June 19, 2020, 9:19 a.m.

 All employees are expected to work when work is available.
 Failure to do so will result in corrective action.
 Supervisors should clearly communicate expectations to their employees on a frequent basis and ensure that work is being performed to meet those expectations.
 HR consultants are available to support supervisors/managers needing assistance in communicating expectations.

-Supervisors and managers will establish rotating schedules to cover the work needing to be performed on campus.
-Each member of the team is expected to participate in the established rotations.
-Failure to do so will lead to corrective action.
-What about using my vacation and personal time?
-If work is not available, you are caring for others, or you are unable to perform the work due to your own illness, personal and vacation time should be depleted before using Other Lost Time.
-If you are working, whether on campus or remotely, personal and vacation time should be used for instances when you need time for appointments, to take schedule time away from work, or other commitments.
-Employees are expected to discuss and coordinate the usage of PTO with their supervisors.
+If you are working, whether on campus or remotely, personal and vacation time should be used for instances when you need time for appointments, to take scheduled time away from work, or other commitments.
+Employees are expected to discuss and coordinate the usage of paid time off (PTO) with their supervisors.